Rule of the Master: History

 One of the writings that influenced the Master was Saint Augustine's Letter 211, which was sent to a community of women founded by Augustine in the city of Hippo.
 Augustine's writings were well known in the West in the sixth century (though unknown in the East until several centuries later) and his texts on religious or monastic life were considered standard.
 The writings of John Cassian are also indicated.

 Influence

 The Regula Magistri is three times as long as Benedict's rule.
-It was possibly used by St Benedict as source material for his own "Rule".
+It was used by St Benedict as source material for his own "Rule".
 The structure of the Rules is similar, and there are parallel passages.

 However, Benedict did not simply copy the Regula Magistri.
 He deleted some sections, and adapted others based on his own experience, placing more emphasis on fraternal love.
 Benedict's Rule demonstrates a more positive view of human nature than the Master.
 There is no historical record of the Regula Magistri having ever been used by any particular monastic community.